-This recipe for Salmon Burgers is the meal-time equivalent of an award show sweep.
-Made almost entirely with fresh salmon without added breadcrumbs or eggs, these burgers let the salmon design the set, choreograph the score, and steal the show all at once.
+This recipe for Salmon Burgers is an award show sweep.
+Made with fresh salmon and without added breadcrumbs or eggs, these burgers let the salmon steal the show in every category.

 My gripe with most fresh salmon burger recipes is that they use binders (like breadcrumbs or mayo) to hold the fish together.

-I also have an INCREDIBLE recipe for Salmon Quinoa Cakes in my upcoming cookbook.
-Be sure to check it out!
+(I also have an INCREDIBLE recipe for Salmon Quinoa Cakes in my cookbook.
+Be sure to check it out!)

-When I am bothering to purchase FRESH salmon, however, I really want it to be all about the fish.
+- When I am purchasing FRESH salmon, however, I want to let the fish shine.

-Usually, we cook fresh salmon whole (this Baked Salmon in Foil is my go-to) but for a change of pace, I decided to see if I could take that salmon fillet and turn it into the best-ever salmon burgers.
+Usually, we cook fresh salmon whole (this Baked Salmon in Foil is my go-to) but for a change of pace, I decided to take that salmon fillet and turn it into the best-ever salmon burgers!

-It worked!
-Instead of breadcrumbs, eggs, or mayo, this recipe (like my Shrimp Burger) uses a prep trick and a touch of Greek yogurt to bind the salmon.
+- Instead of breadcrumbs, eggs, or mayo to bind the burgers (like my Shrimp Burger), I use a little prep tip and a touch of Greek yogurt.

 - The taste truly is all about the salmon itself.